 This letter of resignation covers:

-- the effective date of resignation
+your date of resignation

 the amount of time you have spent in your job

-What's a resignation letter?
+What is a resignation letter?

 When do I need to hand in a resignation letter?